victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/14-rendering-web-content-android.markdown

 setting.

 As you can see, this is all straightforward.
 What could go wrong?
 Famous last words.
-A common mistake is to use the default `groupId` instead of the one for the site that contains your `JournalArticle` entities.

-If you need to use a default `groupId` in the rest of your app, but render another site's HTML, you can set the Web Content Display Screenlet's `groupId` with the `app:groupId` attribute.
-You can alternatively use the `setGroupId` method in the activity or fragment code that uses the Screenlet.
+A common mistake is to use the default `groupId` setting in your app's `server_context.xml` file, instead of the `groupId` for the site that contains your `JournalArticle` entities.
+If you need to use a default `groupId` for the rest of your app, but render another site's HTML, you can set the Web Content Display Screenlet's `groupId` with the `app:groupId` attribute in the Screenlet's XML.
+Alternatively, you can  use the `setGroupId` method in the activity or fragment code that uses the Screenlet.

 ## Using Templates [](id=using-templates)